History of the Democratic Party (United States): Foundation: 1820–1828

-Jacksonian ascendancy: 1829–1840
+Jacksonian ascendancy: 1829–1841

 Presidency of Andrew Jackson (1829–1837)

-The spirit of Jacksonian democracy animated the party from the early 1830s to the 1850s, shaping the Second Party System, with the Whig Party as the main opposition.
+The spirit of Jacksonian democracy, which has its roots in Jeffersonian democracy, animated the party from the early 1830s to the 1850s, shaping the Second Party System with the Whig Party as the main opposition.
 After the disappearance of the Federalists after 1815 and the Era of Good Feelings (1816–1824), there was a hiatus of weakly organized personal factions until about 1828–1832, when the modern Democratic Party emerged along with its rival, the Whigs.
 The new Democratic Party became a coalition of farmers, city-dwelling laborers and Irish Catholics.
 Both parties worked hard to build grassroots organizations and maximize the turnout of voters, which often reached 80 percent or 90 percent of eligible voters.
 Both parties used patronage extensively to finance their operations, which included emerging big city political machines as well as national networks of newspapers.